greg-raven/grus/_posts/2019-05-09-cosponsor-legislation-to-close-immigration-loopholes.md

 - letter
 tags:
 - immigration
-- Paul Cook
 ---

 Please cosponsor H.R.
 586, the Fix the Immigration Loopholes Act.

 H.R.
 586, Rep. Doug Collins' Fix the Immigration Loopholes Act, would help to streamline asylum claims by closing the credible fear loophole for asylum seekers and by modifying the Flores settlement to allow to hold minors for more than 20 days.